-After being injured in an 18-wheeler crash, it is important to contact a truck accident attorney as soon as your health allows.
-Many 18-wheeler or over-the-road truck companies have professional insurance defense investigators that are not working for your benefit.
-When there is a crash involving one of their trucks, they may have an investigator on the scene within hours.
+After being injured in an 18-wheeler crash, it is important to contact a Houston truck accident attorney as soon as your health allows.
+Many trucking companies have professional insurance defense investigators working against your best interests.

 Don’t let a negligent truck driver or truck company get away with causing a preventable accident.
 Immediately put the powerhouse legal team at Fibich, Leebron, Copeland & Briggs on your side so that you can fight for the compensation you are rightfully owed.

-At Fibich, Leebron, Copeland & Briggs, our Houston truck accident attorneys provide comprehensive representation to clients with personal injury or fatal accident claims stemming from 18-wheeler and semi-truck crashes.
+At Fibich, Leebron, Copeland & Briggs, our Houston 18-wheeler accident attorneys provide comprehensive representation to clients with personal injury or fatal accident claims stemming from 18-wheeler and semi-truck crashes.